craigfrancis/iframe-height/readme.md

 Suggested use cases:

-- Adverts, where the parent page can provide the content via URL or postMessage.
+- Adverts, where the parent page can provide the context via URL or postMessage.
 - Comments on a blog, which you want to sandbox.
 - Contact us form, on an otherwise static website.
 - Subscribe to our mailing list.